MichaelLi1234/FRC427-Main-2024/src/main/java/frc/robot/subsystems/vision/Vision_old.md

 ## Periodic
-Recieves the latest results from the SmartDashboard and stores it
+Recieves the latest results of the robot and cameras position from the SmartDashboard and stores it.
+Checks if the robot is on or off, reads the values of its position, and converts its various positional values into variables.

 ### Logging
 Logs the following values onto the SmartDashboard: